terramate-io/terramate/README.md

 don't have the `provider` explicitly set, is not runnable hence it's **not a stack**.

-So, if your runnable terraform module creates your whole infrastructure, *it's also not a stack*.
+If your runnable terraform module creates your whole infrastructure, *it's also not a stack*, since the idea of stacks is to be a unit of infrastructure decomposition.

 ## Installing